apache/cordova-ios/README.md

 A. In your project, there should be a PhoneGapBuildSettings.xcconfig file.
 Modify the PHONEGAPLIB variable in the file to point to your project specific PhoneGapLib folder.
 You can use relative paths, off $(PROJECT_DIR).

+**Q. I installed Xcode 4, but I don't see the PhoneGap template when creating a New Project?
+Where is it?**

+A. The Xcode 4 template specification file is new, and undocumented.
+We are trying to work around this, currently you can create a new project using a shell script.
+More info  [here](http://bit.ly/fhr05y).

 BUGS?
 -----